kingstonrichard/kingstonrichard.uk/input/posts/2019-05-22-working-in-the-open.md

 ---
-title: Working in the open
+Title: Working in the open
 tags:
   - Income Management
 RedirectFrom: